 GroundTruth will select two, six-week film fellows to participate in the reporting journey.
 Fellows will receive $5,000 and have all travel expenses covered.
 Special consideration will be given to candidates experience covering local and/or international health stories who demonstrate a passion for working collaboratively.

-We have extended our deadline until 11:59 pm ET on April 7, 2019.
+The deadline has now passed.
 Please write to executive editor Kevin Grant at firstname.lastname@example.org with any questions.

 ABOUT GROUNDTRUTH FILMS